francescovolpe/offsecnotes/1 - PT/1 - Information Gathering/README.md

   - *web.archive.org*
 - **All in one**
   - **amass** : network mapping and external asset discovery using open source information gathering and active reconnaissance techniques
-  - **sitereport.netcraft.com** : gives a lot of information abount a domain
+  - **sitereport.netcraft.com** : gives a lot of information about a domain
   - **theHarvester** : gathers names, emails, IPs, subdomains, and URLs by using multiple public resources
     - `theHarvester -d example.com -b google,linkedin,dnsdumpster,duckduckgo`